 Once approved to proceed, write and submit your Experiential Learning Report and Engineering Practice Report.
-The ELR Report must reference all of the Underpining Knowledge and Understanding Criteria for the level of Registation you are applying for.
+The ELR Report must reference all of the Underpinning Knowledge and Understanding Criteria for the level of Registration you are applying for.
 The Engineering Practice Report must reference all of the competence criteria for the grade your are applying for.

 Once your Reports have both been approved you will be invited to attend a Professional Review Interview.
 Your interview will have additional focus on the A and B competence criteria where you have the opportunity to demonstrate your technical knowledge.
 You should also be prepared to discuss your Experiential Learning Report as you may be required to explain your Experiential Learning in more detail.
 Feedback from the interview will then be sent to the next Members and Registration Panel.
 On success, applicants gain ACIBSE IEng or MCIBSE CEng.

 - Application fee - payable with application. *For non-members applying, the application fee includes a CIBSE Affiliate membership valid until the end of the subscription year.

 - Report Assessment fee - payable with submission of your reports.

 - Interview fee - payable prior to your interview.

 - Subscription and EngC entry fee - payable on final approval.